h2zero/esp-nimble-cpp/docs/Migration_guide.md

 > `BLERemoteService::getCharacteristics` (`NimBLERemoteService::getCharacteristics`)

-This method now takes an optional (bool) parameter to indicate if the characteristics should be retrieved from the server (true) or the currently known database returned (false : default).
+This method now takes an optional (bool) parameter to indicate if the characteristics should be retrieved from the server (true) or the currently known database returned, default = false.
 Also now returns a pointer to `std::vector` instead of `std::map`.
 <br/>